 The 5th child, Herbert Leslie Martin was born on 22 September 1896.
 Herbert learned how to farm from his father, Finis, who gave him 100 acres of land.
 Herbert purchased an additional 100 acres from his father.
 Herbert became a very successful and widely respected farmer—he was on the cover of Progressive Farmer magazine in the 1960s— who amassed more than 1000 acres of land in his lifetime.
 Even though Greenville is within the Western Kentucky Coal Fields region, he never wanted to see the farm strip mined.
 The land currently owned by the descendants of Herbert and his second wife, Beatrice Tutt Martin (who was born on 14 November 1909), and the Finis Martin Estate is now collectively called Martin Acres.

-The late Viola Martin Mapp—our grandmother—was the fourth oldest of Herbert and moved out of state to attend college and never moved back.
-Before the passing of Herbert in October 1968, Martin Acres grew industrial hemp as a World War II Victory Garden.
-Also the farm grew tobacco, corn, wheat, potatoes (along with other crops), and raised chickens, cattle, pigs, and sheep.
+The late Viola Martin Mapp—our grandmother—was the fourth oldest of Herbert and moved out of state to attend college and she never returned.
+Many years before the passing of Herbert in October 1968, Martin Acres grew industrial hemp as a World War II Victory Garden.
+And our family has grown tobacco, corn, wheat, potatoes (along with other crops), and raised chickens, cattle, pigs, and sheep.
 The last animals on the farm were sold in the 1980s.
 Since 1968, Martin Acres has been in a state of transition that continues today.